 The kids love these as a snack or sometimes before bed they like to have one with their milk.
 I quite like them with a cuppa myself!

-So easy.
+This healthy blueberry snack could not be any easier.
 We like to serve these up as a little dessert after dinner!

 Instead of buying the sugar loaded supermarket variety, DIY!
 Only 2 ingredients required!